pdotall/cobogo.social/README.md

 ![m-zomia_head](https://user-images.githubusercontent.com/87135383/127441601-32075f68-d081-4ceb-9e26-e5aadfe151ae.jpg)

-# "Music x Web3.0 x Dev Protocol x Community".
+# YouTube as a Creator Wildcard and Cobogo for Dev Protocol Expansion

+Creating a video an uploading it on YouTube is really simple and there are infinite Creator niches that can fit their artwork on a video format, be it an explanation, the behind the scenes or the art itself; YouTube can be considered a Creator Wildcard, it is the most versatile way to onboard every kind of Creator on the Dev Protocol ecosystem.

-There are many ways for fans to support music artists (composers, lyricists, musicians, singers, track makers, sound engineers, performers, etc.), such as listening to music streaming services, watching videos on YouTube, downloading / buying CDs, attending live performances, donating money, crowdfunding, fan clubs, and selling goods.
+e many ways for fans to support music artists (composers, lyricists, musicians, singers, track makers, sound engineers, performers, etc.), such as listening to music streaming services, watching videos on YouTube, downloading / buying CDs, attending live performances, donating money, crowdfunding, fan clubs, and selling goods.

 However, due to covid-19, music concerts, live performances, and festivals, where people gather, have been devastated, and the artists and music professionals involved in the artists' activities - who used to rely on them as a source of income - are now struggling.